-Uploaded on Saturday 20 June, 2020 to the banking cartel
+Uploaded on Saturday 20 June, 2020 to the illusion of money

 How a balance sheet looks in the context of a fractional reserve system